Discover All of Austria by Train

 Vienna

-Start your journey in Austria’s largest city, the seat of the former Empire and a multicultural metropolis.
-According to The Economist, Vienna is one of the most charming cities in Europe and the number 1 most liveable city in the world.
+Start your journey in Austria’s capital city, the seat of the former Empire and a multicultural metropolis.
+Vienna is continuously voted one of the most charming cities in Europe and one of the most liveable cities in the world.

-Enjoy an afternoon stroll through downtown Vienna.
+• Enjoy an afternoon stroll through the city centre.
 Here you will find the Gothic St. Stephen’s Cathedral, the Hofburg Palace, countless narrow streets, hidden squares and grand boulevards.

-If you have time, stop at the Albertina or the MuseumsQuartier for spectacular art experiences.
-Take a break and enjoy a cup of coffee with some apple strudel at one of the many coffeehouses as part of a genuinely authentic Viennese experience.
+• For a break, enjoy a cup of coffee with some apple strudel at one of the many coffeehouses as part of a genuinely authentic Viennese experience.

 Graz